luanacamilo/luanacamilo/README.md

 ##  About Me
 - I’m currently studying at university and taking online courses via DevMedia, communities, and other platforms.
 - Career shifter: I’m transitioning into the tech world with strong soft skills and a growth mindset.
-- Always learning: JavaScript, Java, Python, HTML, CSS, MySQL, SQL, APIs, Power BI, and MongoDB.
+- Always learning: JavaScript, Python, HTML, CSS, MySQL, SQL, APIs, Power BI, and MongoDB.
 - I value collaboration, communication, and curiosity — these fuel my journey in tech.

 ---